aperezAtrapalo/symfony/UPGRADE-3.1.md

 ----------

- * Passing a Doctrine `Cache` instance to the `ClassMetadataFactory` has been deprecated and will not be supported in Symfony 4.0.
+ * Passing a Doctrine `Cache` instance to the `ClassMetadataFactory` has been deprecated and will not be supported in Makhan 4.0.
 You should use the `CacheClassMetadataFactory` class instead.

 Translation
 -----------

  * Deprecated the backup feature of the file dumper classes.
-It will be removed in Symfony 4.0.
+It will be removed in Makhan 4.0.

 Yaml
 ----

- * Usage of `%` at the beginning of an unquoted string has been deprecated and will lead to a `ParseException` in Symfony 4.0.
+ * Usage of `%` at the beginning of an unquoted string has been deprecated and will lead to a `ParseException` in Makhan 4.0.

- * The `Dumper::setIndentation()` method is deprecated and will be removed in Symfony 4.0.
+ * The `Dumper::setIndentation()` method is deprecated and will be removed in Makhan 4.0.
 Pass the indentation level to the constructor instead.

  * Deprecated support for passing `true`/`false` as the second argument to the `parse()` method to trigger exceptions when an invalid type was passed.